 Rosemary plants (Salvia rosmarinus, USDA zones 7-11) will turn black due to a variety of reasons.
-Humidity and insects can cause mold to form, overwatering the plant can lead to a fungal disease and not caring for the rosemary plant properly can cause it to shed its foliage.
+Humidity and insects can cause mold to form, overwatering the plant can lead to a fungal disease, and not caring for the rosemary plant properly can cause it to shed its foliage.
 If you notice that your rosemary plant is turning black, you'll need to identify the cause so that you can treat it properly or the plant may eventually die.
 Fungal diseases and mold will continue to spread on the plant and insects can even transmit the diseases to other plants in your home or garden.

 Insects can cause mold or mildew to grow on the rosemary plant.
 The insects often leave behind a sticky substance called honeydew that causes fungal pathogens called sooty mold to grow as they feed on the honeydew.
 Once mold forms on the rosemary leaves, it will turn them black.
 Mold can form on any part of the plant and it may even thrive on the soil if the conditions are right.
 Too much humidity can lead to mold growth.
 Remove infected leaves from the plant with clean gardening shears.
 Cut the leaves off and disinfect the shears after each cut to prevent spreading the mold.

 Fungal diseases often occur on rosemary plants when they are overwatered.
 Fungal diseases such as leaf spot will discolor the leaves and cause them to turn yellow, brown, or black.
 Small black dots may appear on the leaves as well, which indicates that fungal spores have formed.

 Rosemary plants need full sunlight to thrive.
 Shady conditions can cause the leaves to die on the plant.
 The leaves will turn black or brown as they shed from the plant due to the lack of sunlight.
 The plant will continue to drop foliage until it receives an adequate amount of sunlight.
 Find a new location to transplant the rosemary plant where it will receive direct sunlight.